KNIME logo

 Sample

-A sample is a subset of individuals or observations selected from a larger population.
-It is used to make inferences about the population without examining every member.
+A sample is a subset of individuals or observations selected from a larger population for analysis.

 Sampling error